A path integral approach to sparse non-Hermitian random matrices: The dense limit: Rainbow diagrams and recovering the elliptic law

 Now that we have introduced the path integral framework, we show how a series for the disorder-averaged response functions can be constructed in terms of Feynman diagrams.
 This is done in the context of a simple example.
 Namely, we recover the elliptic law for dense matrices.
 A more detailed introduction to the diagrammatic formalism is given in the Supplemental Material (SM) Section S3.

-Although it has previously been shown that the `rainbow' diagrams that we obtain here can be obtained using a similar field-theoretic formalism to quantum chromodynamics \cite{brezin1994correlation}, it is hoped that the formulation in terms of a dynamical system will be more transparent to those unfamiliar with quantum field theory.
-One notes however that the `ribbon' diagrams that appear later are unique to the sparse (or non-Gaussian) random matrix case.
+Although such rainbow diagrams have been obtained previously using other methods \cite{brezin1994correlation, kuczala2016eigenvalue}, one notes that the `ribbon' diagrams that appear later are unique to the sparse (or non-Gaussian) random matrix case.